republique-et-canton-de-geneve/git-sync/README.md

       * If the user is already assigned to the GitLab group with "Developer" role and is external, remove it from the GitLab group.
+    * For every GitLab group in `limited-access-groups`:
+      * If the user is already assigned to the GitLab group with "Developer" role, remove it from the GitLab role.

 ### BR4 : manage administrators